Regret, stability & fairness in matching markets with bandit learners: EXAMPLE SETTINGS

 \subsection{Proportional cost with no transfer}

-In the previous section, we prove that, without costs or transfers, it is not possible to guarantee all four desiderata simultaneously.
-We now turn to another setting, showing that, while appealing to the platform, it also fails to guarantee that incentive compatibility and low regret, fairness, or high social welfare hold simultaneously.
+In this section, we study cost and transfer rules and show that, while appealing to the platform, they fail to guarantee that low regret holds alongside stability.
 In the proportional-cost, no-transfer setting,